Join live or receive a link to the recording and earn a CE certificate

 Presented by Shane Templeton, Ph.D., Foundation Professor Emeritus of Literacy Studies, University of Nevada, Reno

 Moderated by Beth Lawrence, MA, CCC-SLP, CEO, InferCabulary Inc.

 Sponsored by InferCabulary

 Conceptual knowledge and development are fluid, flexible, and dynamic.
-This edWebinar will demonstrate how teachers may nurture and develop vocabulary knowledge and growth in the context of developing comprehension.
-The presentation will address:
+This recorded edWebinar demonstrates how teachers may nurture and develop vocabulary knowledge and growth in the context of developing comprehension.
+The presentation addresses: